Name: Robert E. Ball Jr

 5) When beginning a film project, where do you begin?

 For me, a film begins with what I call, ‘THE SPARK’ – it’s the first idea upon which I build upon and add other ideas.
-I’m constantly seeing, collecting and filing ideas in the dark recesses inside my mind - then ‘THE SPARK’ happens and illuminates all these ideas and then they explode into one unique creation.
+I’m constantly seeing, collecting and filing ideas in the dark recesses of my mind - then ‘THE SPARK’ happens and illuminates all these ideas and then they explode into one unique creation.
 ‘THE SPARK’ in “The One” was ignited by a close friend and performance artist, Cat Ravyn, who also starred in the film.
 Her talent is truly mind-blowing.
 I have no doubt Cat will spark another film!

 6) How did you find yourself in making fashion films?